Manufacturers of sunscreen products have until June 2012 to revamp their labels by order of the U.S. Food and Drug Administration.

 According to the new FDA rules, sunscreen labels will no longer be able to state they are “waterproof,” or “sweatproof” and can no longer claim to be a “sunblock”.

-The new rules are intended to remind consumers about the importance of re-applying sunscreen on a regular basis especially during swimming and sports activities.
+The goal of the new rules is to remind consumers about the importance of re-applying sunscreen frequently, especially after swimming and sports activities.

 Sunscreens can claim to be water-resistant — and must indicate the amount of time before they should be reapplied, either 40 or 80 minutes, depending on test results.